11 amazing productivity apps for teachers that will keep you organized

 The last app that gets a place in this list is Forest.
 The app is intended to motivate you to keep your focus.
 Whenever the app is open, you grow a tree.
 The tree will keep growing the time you keep on working without any smartphone distraction.
 Whenever you want to check your Instagram or something else, and leave the app, the tree will be killed.
 You don’t want that on your conscience, do you?

 So these were my top picks!
 There are many more productivity tools for teachers that do the same things as the apps mentioned in this list, but I think you get the idea.
 These apps represent everything you need to get a good teacher workflow and that boost your productivity.
-Even if it means to go digital once in a while ;)
+Even if it means to go digital once in a while ;) If these apps aren’t enough, check out this post with even more productivity apps.

 Don’t forget to share this post with your teacher colleagues.
 A lot of these apps are also focused on working together, especially the teacher productivity apps like Trello, Google Drive, Slack and Remind.
 Or, you can immediately try out Pocket for the first time, and save this post in “Pocket”.